deepankarm/org-jina-examples/face-db-search/README.md

 <img src=".github/face-demo.jpg" alt="query flow console output">
 </p>
-Note : We have only used 500 images with only one or two images of each person.
+Note: We have used only 500 images with only one or two images per person.
 Hence the results are only as good as the database you have.
-It returns the closest matching face in the dataset.
+It returns the closest-matching face in the dataset.

 <br /><br />

 Congratulations!
-Now you have an image search engine working at hand.
-We won't go into details of the Pods' YAML files because they are quite self explained.
+Now you have an image search engine in your hands.
+We won't go into the details of the Pods' YAML files because they are quite self-explanatory.
 If you feel a bit lost when reading the YAML files, please check out the [bert-based semantic search demo](https://github.com/jina-ai/examples/tree/master/urbandict-search#dive-into-the-pods).

 ## Next Steps

 - Write your own executors.
-- Check out the docker images at the Jina hub.
+- Check out the Docker images at the Jina Hub.

 ## Documentation